 It was like discovering a huge black hole in the middle of film production, sucking the artist’s vision away and leaving audiences unsatisfied.

 Poor viewing angles and bad light levels in cinemas made a mockery of high production values.
 Low-quality sound systems and terrible auditorium acoustics made it difficult for audiences to hear dialogue, let alone experience the artist’s original vision.

 Holman took all this learning and set up the state-of-the-art audio mixing rooms that eventually became Skywalker Sound.
 Soon after completion, Hollywood started to take notice and studio executives started calling to incorporate Lucas’s performance standards into their cinema auditoriums and aging mixing rooms.

-Realizing this could positively disrupt a sluggish film industry, George Lucas and team designed a certification program to help every artist realize their truest vision to their audience.
-Thus THX was born and made available to audiences with the release of Lucas’ next film “Star Wars Episode VI: Return of the Jedi” in 1983.
+Realizing this could positively disrupt a sluggish film industry, George Lucas and team designed a certification program to help every artist deliver their truest vision to their audience.
+Thus THX was born and made available to audiences with the release of Lucas’s next film “Star Wars Episode VI: Return of the Jedi” in 1983.